UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 This is a draft work in progress, any and all details of this spec could change, including its very existence.

+Please give feeback via github issues or a pull request.

-The samples and examples here have not been exhaustively verified, so there may be some inconsistencies between this spec and the associated files, such as the [DataCrate JSON-LD Context].
+The samples and examples here have not been exhaustively verified, and there may be some inconsistencies between this spec and the associated files, such as the [DataCrate JSON-LD Context].
 Where there *is* a discrepancy, the file is the authority rather than the spec.